SuperDuper01/GIT_User_Search/README.md

 ## Contributing:

 Contributions are welcome!
-Please feel free to submit a pull request or raise an issue if you encounter any bugs or have suggestions for improvements.
+Please feel free to submit a pull request or raise an issue if you encounter any bugs or have suggestions for improvements